arabich1/CasaSM-Scrapper/README-GITHUB-ACTIONS.md

 6) Notifications (optional)

 - I created issues on failure.
-If you prefer Slack/email, provide a webhook or SMTP details and I’ll add a notifier step.
+If you prefer Slack/email, provide a webhook or SMTP details and I'll add a notifier step.

 Small suggestions